Loading

 Tauranga Fire Station built in 1957 is still in use to this day on Cameron Road.

-Random Images from Tauranga City Libraries
+Images from Tauranga City Libraries

 Fire Brigade exercise at Mount.
 Never published.
 Te Ao Mārama - Tauranga City Libraries Photo gcc-6768